BKiptoo/my_portfolio/README.md

 - **Interactive UI**: Includes smooth animations and transitions for a dynamic user experience.
 - **Contact Integration**: Easy access to my contact details and social media profiles for networking.

-## Project Highlights
-Here are a few notable projects featured in the portfolio:
-- **Task Manager App**: A JavaScript-based web application for managing tasks with a sleek UI and local storage support.
-[View Project](https://github.com/bkiptoo/task-manager)
-- **Personal Blog**: A responsive blog site built with HTML, CSS, and JavaScript, showcasing my writing and design skills.
-[View Project](https://github.com/bkiptoo/personal-blog)
-- **E-commerce Mockup**: A front-end prototype for an e-commerce platform with dynamic product filtering.
-[View Project](https://github.com/bkiptoo/ecommerce-mockup)

 ## Technologies Used
 - **HTML5**: Semantic structure for the website.
 - **CSS3**: Advanced styling with Flexbox, Grid, and CSS animations.